 How To Collimate By Adjusting The Secondary Mirror

-Reflector telescopes such as the Newtonian use optically mirrored scopes.
-These types of telescopes have a secondary mirror that is usually mounted on the front.
+Reflector telescopes such as Newtonian use optically mirrored scopes.
+These types of telescopes have a secondary mirror usually mounted on the front.
 This mirror is helped onto position by a glass pane or spider.
 You can spot some adjustment screws near this mount, which are evenly spaced.

 Do not, under any circumstance, touch the secondary mirror with your hands or any other objects.
 You should always practice extreme caution while adjusting the secondary mirror, and touching the glass panel may cause damage to your scope.